raphael-group/calder/README.md

     t1  700   300 0   0   0   0   0   0
     t2  700   300 800 200 900 100 900 100
     t3  600   400 800 200 900 100 900 100

+For real datasets with a considerable number of mutations (more than 40), we recommend using [Absence-Aware Clustering](https://github.com/raphael-group/Absence-Aware-Clustering) to cluster mutations.

 ### Running
 The command to run CALDER is simply "java -jar calder.jar" followed by command line arguments.
 The option -i to designate the input file is required.